Astrix1234/collection-of-shipments/readme.md

 Post Office is launching parcel machines and we need proof of concept screens for receiving parcels.
 Since this is a PoC the mock-up is illustrative and focuses on functionality. [...]
-Use PromiseAPI, setTimeout and a Math object for this.
-I ditched the Math.random() and prepared a .json file to make the application work not randomly, but for specific phone numbers and codes.
+Use PromiseAPI, setTimeout and a Math object for this".
+I ditched the Math.random() and prepared a data.json file to make the application work not randomly, but for specific phone numbers and codes.